dfex/DFEXjunoscripts/connectedness.md

 * Overload an OSPF Area; in the master instance by default, or in a specified routing-instance
 * Overload an ISIS Area; in the master instance by default, or in a specified routing-instance
+* Add an apply-group to a specified bgp group; in the master instance by default, or in a specified routing-instance

+To do:

+* ~~Add functionality to remove actions (when connectedness is restored)~~ Test!
+* Run pre-flight checks to ensure we're not performing commits on existing configuration
+* Add in thresholds/scoring system

 ###Example configuration: